mattpoggi/depthstillation/README.md

 * `M'`: M' mask
 * `P`: P mask

+We report the list of files used to depthstill `dCOCO` in `samples/dCOCO_file_list.txt`

 ## Supplementary

-We report here the list of commands to obtain, in the same order, the Figures shown in Sections 2-4.
+We report here the list of commands to obtain, in the same order, the Figures shown in Sections 2-4 of the Supplementary Material:
-* Section 2: the first figure is obtained with default parameters, then we use `--no_depth` and `--no_depth --segment` respectively
+* Section 2 -- the first figure is obtained with default parameters, then we use `--no_depth` and `--no_depth --segment` respectively
-* Section 3: the first figure is obtained with `--no_sharp`, the remaining figures with default parameters or by setting `--mask_type "H"`.
+* Section 3 -- the first figure is obtained with `--no_sharp`, the remaining figures with default parameters or by setting `--mask_type "H"`.
-* Section 4: we show three times the results obtained by default parameters, followed respectively by figures generated using `--change_k`, `--change_motion` and `--segment` individually.
+* Section 4 -- we show three times the results obtained by default parameters, followed respectively by figures generated using `--change_k`, `--change_motion` and `--segment` individually.

 ## Weights

 We provide RAFT models trained in our experiments.
-To run them and reproduce our results, please refer to [RAFT repository](https://github.com/princeton-vl/RAFT).
+To run them and reproduce our results, please refer to [RAFT repository](https://github.com/princeton-vl/RAFT):

 * Tab.
 4 (C) [dCOCO](https://drive.google.com/file/d/1MIcP0GpAp6KIjL-kr_-nSiEB4axKEidv/view?usp=sharing) (D) [Ch->Th->dCOCO](https://drive.google.com/file/d/15SIwH5Gzo3BSoKgEaBgPuLImuUbfGHPz/view?usp=sharing)
 * Tab.
 5 (C) [dCOCO (fine-tuned)](https://drive.google.com/file/d/1hpPy781c_fOOQUpQooewgdPuvJJuASwM/view?usp=sharing) (D) [Ch->Th->dCOCO (fine-tuned)](https://drive.google.com/file/d/1dheYMoRIPQLV-8QilXauyep4rclVvlFz/view?usp=sharing)